Edit this page

 }

-// the javascript must be served from the same domain as Ditto is running in order to avoid CORS problems
+// the JavaScript must be served from the same domain as Ditto to avoid CORS issues

 source.onmessage = function (event) {